-Customers queue for Halloween costumes at Angels Fancy Dress in London, on October 28, 2010.
+Customers queue for Halloween costumes at Angels Fancy Dress in London, 28 October 2010.

 That’s in Lewes.

-Look, the burning crosses things doesn’t have the same connotations, OK?
+Look, the burning crosses don’t have the same connotations, OK?
 It’s an old tradition.
 Shut up.

-20. And okay, maybe there’s a bit of dressing up.
+20. And OK, maybe there’s a bit of dressing up.

 The slightly less traditional burning of Lance Armstrong in effigy in Edenbridge, 2012.

 24. But that’s good, because it means it’s not even really that much about the systematic demonisation and oppression of Catholics any more!